ktorio/ktor-documentation/topics/server-routing-organization.md

 </tab>
 </tabs>

-This structure works well with Ktor’s modular design and is ideal for large applications, such as APIs with many endpoints.
-Each file remains minimal, domain packages stay cohesive, and dependencies (such as services) can be injected per route module.
+This structure keeps each route definition small and easy to navigate as the number of endpoints increases.
+Therefore, it is ideal for large applications, such as APIs with many endpoints.

 ## Group routes by path and nest resources {id="group_by_path"}